blakyris/Basik/README.md

-# Basik - A simple Arch Linux installation script
+# Basik - A simple Arch Linux installation script for UEFI based systems

 **NOTE** : You have to be connected to a network to use this script.
 If you want offline installation support, please let me know by email.
 _____________________________________________________________________________________________________________